mever-team/FairBench/README.md

 ## Who is this for?

 - **ML engineers and data scientists** building or evaluating models in Python.
-- **Bias auditors and compliance teams** needing standardized, traceable fairness reports.
 - **Researchers** studying AI bias across data modalities (tabular, vision, LLMs, etc).
+- **Bias auditors and compliance teams** needing standardized, traceable fairness reports, and system comparison across different datasets, parameters, and over time.
 - **Policymakers and analysts** who want reproducible evidence for decision‑making.
 Consider using the low‑code MAI‑BIAS toolkit for a higher level perspective.

 ## About